hufyhang/classFactory-js/README.md

 + `definition`: The function used to define the class.
 + `parents`: An array of parent class object.
 + `create(...)`: The method for creating instances.

+##### Class Instance

+Each instance of class contains a `.instanceOf(classObject)` function, which allows to check if an object is the instance of a class.

 #### Examples